open-rmf/rmf-web/packages/dashboard/README.md

 password: admin
 ```

-### External Server
+### Connecting to External Server

-Alternatively, if you want to connect to an existing rmf deployment, set the following environment variables:
+Alternatively, if you want to connect to an existing rmf deployment, or if you want to manage one or more backends manually, set the following environment variables:

 * _PUBLIC_URL_: Url that the app is hosted.
 Defaults to '/'.
 * _REACT_APP_TRAJECTORY_SERVER_: **Required** URL to the trajectory server.